Forth Axis And Yet Another Dissapointment

 So the bearings were clearly too tight before and that was just not right.
 So today I pulled the entire machine apart and made sure to shim everything properly with aluminum foil to get those last 1/100s.

-I also realized that my cheating with the bearing fasteners for the Y axis had come back to haunt me as the Y axis was both too tightly shimmed and still wiggled at the same time.
+I also realized that my cheating with the bearing fasteners for the Y axis had come back to haunt me as the Y axis was both too tightly shimmed and still wiggled at the same time. not sure you can see it in the image below, but the pin does not go all the way through meaning the axel is not fastened symmetrically in the bearing holder.

 All Basic Parts In Their Places